Bob Warming: Coaching

+While at Creighton in his second stint at Creighton, Morrison Stadium was constructed.
+Warming was instrumental in designing the facility and it features luxury suites and many amenities not typically found in a college soccer stadium.
+The stadium is unique and has been recognized as the top collegiate soccer stadium in America.

 In 2010, Warming was hired to take the vacant head coaching position at Penn State University.
+At Penn State his teams won the programs first back-to-back BIG10 titles in school history and was number one in the Big 10 for sixteen consecutive weeks over a two-season period.
+He was voted coach of the year in the BIG10 back-to-back seasons.
 At the end of the 2017 NCAA Division I men's soccer season, Warming announced his retirement from coaching.

 On April 2, 2018, Warming came out of retirement, and was named head coach of the Omaha Maverick men's soccer team, replacing Jay Mims.
 Warming became the second head men's soccer coach in Omaha history.
+His team was the first to win an NCAA tournament match in any sport at Omaha since the school transitioned from Division 2 to Division 1.

 Warming joined the coaching staff of USL League One club Union Omaha on July 29, 2022, as a technical advisor.

+Warming is now fully retired after a nearly 50 year career in collegiate soccer as a player and as a coach.
+He graduated from Berea College in 1975, where he posted a 28–2–2 record as a starting goalkeeper and lettered in four varsity sports.